Article written on Tuesday, 28 May 2019

 Make the house bigger by selecting it and dragging the top right corner outwards (holding down Shift key to keep its proportions).
 Then make the side wall of the house less wide, again by selecting the anchor points (white arrow) and dragging them holding down the Shift key.

 Apply new colors to the new house, and add 4 vertical windows on the side wall.
 Use the technique like before to duplicate an object: select and drag by holding down the Option/Alt + Shift key.
 First you draw the two windows at the top, then you select both and copy drag them below holding down the Option/Alt + Shift key again.
 To Horizontal Center Align the windows with the wall, you first group the windows together (Cmd/Ctrl + g).
-Also, just like before, make sure the wall is the target object.
+Also, just like before, make sure the wall is the target or key object.

 Double click the house to go back into Isolation mode.
 Create the side/garage part of the house by drawing 2 rectangles.
 Use the visual clues of the Smart Guides so the rectangles are perfectly aligned to the right and bottom of the house.
 For the roof, select only the top right anchor point, and move it to the left by holding down the Shift key (or use the left arrow key).
-Last but not least add the garage door by drawing another rectangle on top.
+Last but not least, add the garage door by drawing another rectangle on top.
 Give it the same dark color of the roof, but apply 20% opacity.

-Based on what you've learned so far, draw the other houses using the same technique of copying, reflecting, aligning, recoloring, etc. You can look at the image above as a reference of how things can look.
+Based on what you've learned so far, draw the other houses using the same technique of copying, reflecting, aligning, recoloring, etc. You can look at the image below as a reference of how things can look.
 Feel free to do your own thing.

 Add small details to the houses